Room 106

 Escuchar el último episodio:

 Key planning news, and why it’s important, brought to you by the team behind Planning magazine, the leading source of independent intelligence for planning professionals for more than 50 years.
-Find the latest planning news at planningresource.co.uk and @planningMag

-Room 106 is the Professional Publishers Association’s Podcast of the Year 2023/24.
+Room 106 was the Professional Publishers Association’s Podcast of the Year 2023/24.
 It was also highly commended in the Best Use of Audio category in the Association of Online Publishers’ Digital Publishing Awards 2024.

 Hosted on Acast.
 See acast.com/privacy for more information.